Board of Directors

 Ian has worked within the water industry since before privatisation in 1989, when he opted for a career with the environmental regulator, rather than with one of the privatised companies.
 Since then, in a range of senior national roles, he developed a rare perspective to ensure that the water companies (and others) could deliver environmental protection and improvement, whilst still reconciling their wider responsibilities.

 Robin Price CSci

 Robin’s career in the water industry began in 1992 when he started a PhD at the University of Birmingham researching the impact of ozone treatment on algal-laden water and downstream water treatment processes.
 The PhD was sponsored by Anglian Water and, at the end of his studies, Robin was offered a 1 month contract by their Innovation team looking at the biology of activated carbon adsorbers.
-Over 20 years later, Robin’s scientific career at Anglian Water has taken him through the research and development, regulatory and operational teams, and Robin is currently Head of Water Quality.
+Robin spent over 20 years in scientific roles at Anglian Water which took him through the research and development, regulatory and operational teams, including 8 years as Head of Water Quality.
 In November 2018 Robin moved into the role of Interim Managing Director of Water Resources East, the regional water resource planning group developing a long-term, multi-sector collaborative plan for water management across Eastern England, where he was Managing Director until the end of 2021..
 In January 2022 Robin returned to Anglian Water as Director of Quality and Environment.

 Robin’s role on the Institute of Water Board is to champion the professional development of scientists across the industry, particularly focused on developing Chartered Scientist and associated qualifications, working closely with the Science Council.
-Robin also chairs the Institute’s Membership and Standards Committee, and is the Board Diversity Champion.
+Robin also chairs the Institute’s Professional Standards Committee by rotation with the Vice Presidents Engineering and Environment.

 Jo Parker M.B.E., CEng